Op8.16 Procurement Procedures

-Departmental Procurement Cards issued by the office of procurement services may be utilized for purchases for approved categories in the amount of $3,000 or less.
-Transactions may be made for up to $5,000 monthly.
+Departmental Procurement Cards issued by the Office of Procurement Services may be utilized for purchases for approved categories in the amount of $10,000 or less.

 It is the responsibility of departments to monitor spending with individual vendors to ensure that annual expenditures are within solicitation thresholds.

-Direct pay invoices may be used for after-the-fact payment processing for purchases from approved categories up to $10,000.
-A payment request form must be issued, and the invoice must be submitted to accounts payable.
+Direct pay invoices may be used for after-the-fact payment processing for purchases from approved categories.
+A payment request form must be issued, and the invoice must be submitted to Accounts Payable.

-The office of procurement services is required to obtain formal competitive solicitations in the form of a Request for Quotation (RFQ) or a Request for Proposal (RFP) for purchases costing $25,000 or more.
-Informal documented solicitation responses, including departmental quotations, may be utilized by procurement services for amounts between $9,999 and $24,999.
-University departments are required to obtain informal solicitations for purchases costing from $3,000 to $9,999.
+The Office of Procurement Services is required to obtain formal competitive solicitations in the form of a Request for Information (RFI), Request for Quotation (RFQ) or a Request for Proposal (RFP) for purchases costing $100,000 or more.

-Informal solicitations can be obtained through verbal, phone or email quotes from vendors, as well as price lists, catalogs, advertisements and other reasonable means (see exceptions for informal solicitations below).
+Informal solicitations can be obtained through documented verbal, phone, or email quotations from vendors, as well as price lists, catalogs, advertisements and other reasonable means (see exceptions for informal solicitations below).